 CAS Application Data Structure

-A centralized application service (CAS) starts with an "association," which will encompass all academic years and programs.
+A centralized application service (CAS) starts with an association, which will encompass all academic years and programs.
 Some associations have more than one CAS.
-Associations can be a professional association like ADEA or APTA, an individual institution like Cal State or Virginia Commonwealth University, or Liaison International itself.
+Associations can be a professional association like ADEA or APTA, an individual institution like Cal State or Montana University System, or Liaison International itself.
 An association sponsors a CAS, which spans academic years and programs.
-Each "cycle," or academic year (like 2019-2020), within a CAS is a distinct item.
+Each cycle, or academic year (like 2023-2024), within a CAS is a distinct item.
 The CAS/cycle combination is the bedrock of the CAS application data structure.

-Within a CAS/cycle combination, participating schools are called "organizations."
+Within a CAS/cycle combination, participating schools are called organizations.
 Within a national CAS sponsored by a professional association like PTCAS, each organization is an individual university/college or school within an individual university/college.
-Organizations roll up into "institutions."
+Organizations roll up into institutions.
 While organizations are confined to CAS/cycle combinations, an institution can be associated with many organizations across many CAS/cycle combinations.
-For example, "XYZ University Dental School" is an organization in ADEA AADSAS 2018-2019, and "XYZ University College of Health Professions" is an organization in PTCAS 2018-2019, and both are associated with the institution "XYZ Institution."
+For example, "XYZ University Dental School" is an organization in ADEA AADSAS 2023-2024, and "XYZ University College of Health Professions" is an organization in PTCAS 2023-2024, and both are associated with the institution "XYZ Institution."

-Organizations offer courses of study to applicants called "programs."
-Each organization may have many programs, though, in some CASs, it is rare for organizations to offer more than one program.
+Organizations offer courses of study to applicants called programs.
+Each organization may have a single program or many programs, depending on the CAS.
 Organizations and programs are configured by users of the system (like you!).
 CASs and cycles are configured by Liaison.
-As each new cycle arrives, the user-configured items - organizations, programs, and everything underneath them - need to be rolled over.
+As each new cycle arrives, the user-configured items—organizations, programs, and everything underneath them—need to be rolled over.

 Applicants create an application by creating an account and selecting at least one program to apply to within a certain CAS/cycle combination.
 An applicant can use a single application to apply to many different programs.
 While it is possible for an applicant to roll over some information from an application in an old CAS/cycle combination to a new one, a new application record will be created for each CAS/cycle combination.